 How to tell if Baking Powder is bad, rotten or spoiled?

-The only way to tell if baking powder has gone bad is to do the test described below - if it fails the test then it has lost its useful shelf life.
-As long as baking powder is kept covered and remains dry, it will remain safe to use since the shelf life of baking powder is really indefinite as far as safety is concerned, but functionally it is usually deteriorated beyond functional use by the eatbydate.
+The only way to tell if baking powder has gone bad is to do the test described in the next paragraph.
+If it fails the test then it has lost its useful shelf life.
+As long as baking powder is kept covered and remains dry, it will remain safe to use since the shelf life of baking powder is really indefinite as far as safety is concerned.
+But, as far as functionally is concerned it is usually deteriorated beyond functional use by the eatbydate stated above.
 If your baking powder has gone bad, check our baking powder substitute page for practical alternatives.

 To test if baking powder has gone bad, put a teaspoon in a half cup of hot water.
 If it bubbles, bake away.
 If not, head to the store.
 It will not hurt you if it does not bubble, but your baked goods will not rise into light and fluffy concoctions when baked with baking powder that has gone bad.